seedubjay/seedubjay.github.io/_posts/2021-01-11-21st-century-privacy.md

 <p>While you're here, a few quick privacy suggestions:</p>
 <li>Replace Google Search with <a href="https://duckduckgo.com">DuckDuckGo</a> - avoid Google tracking all your searches</li>
 <li>Replace Google Chrome with <a href="https://www.mozilla.org/en-UK/firefox/">Firefox</a> or <a href="https://www.apple.com/uk/safari/">Safari</a> - Chrome allows advertisers to track you across multiple websites to learn more about you</li>
-<li>Delete Facebook entirely, or run it from your phone's browser instead of the phone app to minimise tracking</li>
+<li>Run Facebook from your phone's browser instead of a phone app to minimise tracking, or delete it entirely</li>
 <li>Gradually phase out Messenger and WhatsApp for <a href="https://signal.org">Signal</a></li>
 <ul>
 <div>